btc/cale/README.md

 # getting started

 1. `go install github.com/btc/cale`
-1. `cale` hits the Calendly API and requires authentication.
+1. cale hits the Calendly API and requires authentication.
 Set the value of the `CALENDLY_TOKEN` environment variable to a [Calendly personal access token](https://calendly.com/integrations/api_webhooks).
 Optionally, you may write the environment variable to a dotenv file in the home directory at `~/.env`.

 # usage

-`cale` takes a single argument: the name of the event.
-(In truth, the argument is actually the _slug_ of the event URL.)

 Here, I summarize the availability data of my Calendly event named `60m`:
 ```